golang/pkgsite/doc/postgres.md

 ## Local development database

-1. Install Postgres
-   You will want to run PostgreSQL on your machine for local development.
+1. Install PostgreSQL on your machine for local development.
    It should use the default Postgres port of 5432.

    If you use a Mac, the easiest way to do that is through installing